cu-nil/chnotes/pages/author.md

-## CUNIL Co-authorship Attribution Guidelines
+# CUNIL Co-authorship Attribution Guidelines

-The following articulates a set of guidelines for determining author order, assigning roles, setting clear expectations, and crediting fairly in an varied collaborative environment.
+The following articulates a set of guidelines for determining author order, assigning roles, setting clear expectations, and crediting fairly in a varied collaborative environment.
 These guidelines were written (a) in consultation with several similar labs, (b) in review of relevant literature<sup>1-4</sup>, and (c) in light of existing standards<sup>5-6</sup>.

 It is important to discuss authorship attribution early and throughout the project.<sup>5</sup>
 Each repository will generally contain a `CRedIT.md` file, capturing a snapshot of that conversation.
-Though assigned formally, we expect for roles to occasionally change and evolve throughout a project's lifecycle.
+Though assigned formally, we expect roles to occasionally change and evolve throughout a project's lifecycle.

 ## First, Second, Middle, Last (FSML) Author Emphasis Model

-*First*, *Second*, *Middle* and *Last* authors play distinct but dynamic roles as part of a research team.
+*First*, *Second*, *Middle*, and *Last* authors play distinct but dynamic roles as part of a research team.
 In case of multiples, "bin" to role, but keep it reasonable: One first, second, and last author is always preferable for clarity.

-***First author/s*** tend to do the most work as well as being responsible especially for project conceptualization and methodology.
+***First author/s*** tend to do the most work as well as being responsible, especially for project conceptualization and methodology.

 ***Second author/s*** tend to make deep contributions in several specific areas of responsibility.